abinit/abinit/doc/tutorial/compilation.md

 cd $HOME/local && mkdir src && cd src
 ```

-Note that the *src* directory will be used to store the packages with the source files and compile the code,
+The *src* directory will be used to store the packages with the source files and compile the source files,
-whereas executables and libraries will be installed in `$HOME/local/bin` and`$HOME/local/lib`, respectively.
+whereas executables and libraries will be installed in `$HOME/local/bin` and `$HOME/local/lib`, respectively.
+We use `$HOME/local/` because we are working as normal users and we cannot install software
+in `/usr/local` where root privileges are required and a `sudo make install` is needed.
+Moreover working inside `$HOME/local/` allows us to keep our software stack well separated
+from to the libraries installed by your Linux distribution so that we can easily test new libraries and/or
+different versions without affecting the software installed by your distribution.

-Download the tarball from the [openblas website](https://www.openblas.net/) with:
+Now download the tarball from the [openblas website](https://www.openblas.net/) with:

 ```sh
 wget https://github.com/xianyi/OpenBLAS/archive/v0.3.7.tar.gz